 Greenwell has been named Southeastern Conference Diving Coach of the Year a league-record six times and has coached Tide divers to eight SEC Diver of the Year honors

-Alabama diving coach Pat Greenwell's more than two decades at Alabama - punctuated by multiple conference and national champions, Olympians and All-Americans - is a story of soaring success.
+Alabama diving coach Pat Greenwell's more than 25 years at Alabama - punctuated by multiple conference and national champions, Olympians and All-Americans - is a story of soaring success.

 Greenwell, who started with the Crimson Tide in the fall of 1987, has been named Southeastern Conference Diving Coach of the Year a league-record six times and has coached Tide divers to eight SEC Diver of the Year honors.

-"Pat is one of the nation's top diving coaches and I am excited to have him as a part of this staff," Alabama head coach Dennis Pursley said.
+"Pat is one of the nation's top diving coaches," Alabama head coach Dennis Pursley said.
 "He has consistently had Alabama divers vying for conference and national championships and earning All-America honors.
 His commitment to excellence has been reflected in the consistently outstanding achievements of his divers throughout the years."

-In 2011, Paige McCleary earned SEC Freshman Diver of the Year, after turning in the top rookie finish on both the 1-meter and 3-meter boards as well as the platform at the SEC Championships.
+In 2014, Paige McCleary - the 2011 SEC Freshman Diver of the Year after turning in the top rookie finish on both the 1-meter and 3-meter boards as well as the platform at the SEC Championships - closed out her career as an honorable mention All-American off the 1-meter board.

 Aaron Fleshner, who won his third SEC title under Greenwell's tutelage in 2010, made a pair of trips to China in the summer of 2011 as part of the United States' national team.
 Flesher first traveled to Shanghai for the FINA World Championships and later to Shenzia for the World University Games.
-Last summer Fleshner, who currently works and trains in Tuscaloosa, won the 2012 U.S. national 1-meter championship.
+Fleshner, who currently works and trains in Tuscaloosa, is a three-time U.S. national 1-meter champion.

 In 2009, Greenwell was named SEC Women's Diving Coach of the Year and saw Fleshner earn SEC Male Diver of the Year honors while Carrie Dragland was named both the SEC Freshman and Female Diver of the Year.